-If you’re putting together an interactive presentation in-house, don’t jump straight to putting your content into a presentation.
+If you’re putting together a conversational presentation in-house, don’t jump straight to putting your content into a presentation.
 Follow our steps above using a slidemap and content storyboard to ensure that you’re thoroughly evaluating and reviewing what content needs to be included.
 Constantly ask yourself whether the content is valuable and relevant to your audience.

 On the other hand, if you’re using an agency, ask them about their process and how they go about creating interactive presentations.
 They should also be happy to show you some of their previous work, so you can decide if they’re the right agency for you.
 They should also be happy to involve you at each stage of the process.